 Why don't you teach, Miss?

 I am a trainee at Carshalton Boys College and have a degree in biomedical sciences.
 I have spent time as a fitness instructor, private tutor and school science technician.
 So with some gentle encouragement from colleagues, I finally decided to become a qualified teacher.
-I did this through the School Direct (salaried) course.
+I did this through a salaried teacher training course.

 I’d been in quite a few lessons in more of a teaching assistant capacity, just going and helping out, and I really enjoyed that.
 Some of the teachers said to me, ‘Why don’t you teach?’ and some of the kids said, ‘Why doesn’t Miss become a teacher?’, and I thought, ‘Why not?
 I can do this’.